 My son is a competitive swimmer, so we were looking at a school which focuses on both sports and academics

-They gone through his diet chart and understood his goals and timings.
-The counsellor, at the same time is making sure that Arnav is focusing well on his studies.
+They have gone through his diet chart and understood his goals and timings.
+The counsellor, at the same time, is making sure that Arnav is focusing well on his studies.
 I am very happy with how the school is giving him the attention he needs right now.

 with son Arnav Divaker

 It was November 2014 when our business required us to move to Singapore and it was a challenging decision for us as our kids were in their mid term in Dubai.

 We took this bold decision and came to Singapore, initially on a visit.
 Priority was to look for a good school for our kids that would accept them in the middle of their term.

 Moving from Dubai where our kids resided since birth was a tough decision.
 Leaving friends and family behind after 16 years of continuous stay in Dubai was challenging.